Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability: Networked System Design Considerations

 \begin{proposition} \cite{Mirabilio2022} The networked system comprised of the subsystems \eqref{Eq:SubsystemDynamics2} is SMS (see Def. \ref{Def:SMS}) if each subsystem is ISS such that there exists $\tilde{\gamma} \in (0,1)$ that satisfies

 \end{proposition}

-The following proposition provides the additional conditions that should be included in the networked system design problem so as to ensure the SMS property.
-However, we require the following slightly stronger assumption than As. \ref{As:SubsystemDissipativity} regarding the nature of the subsystem dissipativity.
+Using Prop. \ref{Pr:SMS}, we next derive the additional conditions that should be included in the dissipative networked system design problem given in Co. \ref{Co:NetworkedSystem}.
+However, we first require the following slightly stronger assumption (than As. \ref{As:SubsystemDissipativity}) regarding the nature of the subsystem dissipativity.

 \begin{assumption} Each subsystem $\Sigma_i, i\in\N_N$ \eqref{Eq:SubsystemDynamics2} is $X_i$-dissipative (from input $u_i(t)$ to output $x_i(t)$) where $X_i = X_i^\T = [X_i^{kl}]_{k,l\in\N_2}$ is such that $X_i^{11} > 0$, and the corresponding storage function is $V_i(x_i) \triangleq x_i^\T P_i x_i$ where $P_i > 0$. \end{assumption}